 1) Reach out to People You Know

-Whether you know them from high school, college, a prior professional work experience, or through another friend / connection, you should always start networking efforts with people you have a direct connection to.
+Whether you know them from high school, college, a prior professional work experience, or through another friend / connection, you should always start networking efforts with people you have a warm connection with.
 Having a personal introduction almost guarantees you a response.

 Speaking with people you know also gives you an introduction to McKinsey, Bain, or BCG in a much more informal setting.
 Networking can be awkward and challenging, especially if you don’t have much experience.
 By practicing with people you know, you’ll ease the pressure on yourself.
 More importantly, you can comfortably ask them to refer you to other people at the firm so you can expand your outreach efforts.